-The projected changes in groundwater levels are likely to have a dramatic positive impact on the cover abundances of native species.
+The projected changes in groundwater levels are likely to have a dramatic positive impact on the cover abundances of native specie,s although these projections are beyond the range considered in the modelling.
 Species likely to increase in cover abundance include Angianthus sp., Epilobium billardierianum, Isolepis cernua, Juncus sp., Lepyrodia muirii, Lobelia alata and Villarsia capitata.
 Other natives, including Acacia cyclops, Acacia saligna and E. sparteus, are likely to decrease in cover abundance as water levels increase.
 Along with the projected higher water levels, the decline in macroinvertebrate family richness is likely to be reversed as available habitats increase.
 It is possible that the projected increases in water level may return the macroinvertebrate assemblage composition like those observed before 2002.
 This will require the re-establishment of Amphisopidae, Ceinidae, Chydoridae and Cyprididae in the lake.

+However, there are potential adverse effects of the proposed minimum threshold.
+The significant increase in surface water levels that are projected are going to completely inundate fringing vegetation and exceed the maximum water levels that many species can tolerate.
+This is especially true for B. articulata and E. rudis.
+The projected changes in water level will require significant migration of these plants upslope if they are going to persist at the wetland.
+It is therefore recommended that a lower minimum threshold be set that will preserve the current fringing vegetation health.
+The current minimum threshold is sufficient to achieve the ecological water requirement to maintain the health of fringing vegetation of B. articulata and E. rudis.